 Protocol Text SAP Text 1.
 No protocol text.
-1. Section 9.3.6: For efficacy analysis purposes, centers with fewer than 15 subjects per center for Part B will be pooled within geographic regions (North America).
-Within a region, first centers with fewer than 15 subjects will be ranked by size.
-Starting with the largest site, centers will be pooled until 15 or more subjects are reached to create a unique regional center.
-Continue this process of creating unique regional centers until there are less than 15 subjects remaining.
+1. Section 9.3.6 : For efficacy analysis purposes, centers with fewer than 10 subjects per center for Part C will be pooled within geographic regions (North America).
+Within a region, first centers with fewer than 10 subjects will be ranked by size.
+Starting with the largest site, centers will be pooled until 10 or more subjects are reached to create a unique regional center.
+Continue this process of creating unique regional centers until there are less than 10 subjects remaining.
 The remaining centers will then be added to the last unique regional center created.
-Unless the combined number of subjects from all centers with fewer than 15 subjects in a region is fewer than 15 subjects, all pooled centers should have at least 15 subjects.
-2. Section 13.2/page 62: A sensitivity analysis may be carried out to investigate the impact of missing data if more than 5% of subjects are missing primary endpoint assessments.
-2. Section 9.1.3: Sensitivity analyses may be carried out to investigate the impact of missing data if more than 10% of subjects are missing HAM-D or MADRS total scores.
+Unless the combined number of subjects from all centers with fewer than 10 subjects in a region is fewer than 10 subjects, all pooled centers should have at least 10 subjects.
+2. Section 13.2/page 62 : A sensitivity analysis may be carried out to investigate the impact of missing data if more than 5% of subjects are missing primary endpoint assessments.
+2. Section 9.1.3 : Sensitivity analyses may be carried out to investigate the impact of missing data if more than 10% of subjects are missing HAM-D or MADRS total scores.
 The sensitivity analyses will only be performed on the endpoint(s) with sufficient missing data.
 Multiple imputation and Last Observation Carried Forward techniques will be considered.
+3. Section 2/page 4 and Section 6.1/page 33 : This objective applies to both Part A and B. 3.
+Section 4.1 : Primary objective: • To determine if SAGE-547 Injection infused intravenously at up to 90 μg/kg/h for 60 hours reduces depressive symptoms in subjects with moderate PPD compared to placebo injection as assessed by the change from baseline in HAM-D total score.